jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/3_Optimization/4_Beam_Opti.typ

 // wording can be improved
 If a suitable objective function can be found, this question could be answered directly with a #gls("fem") coupling.
 In other words, it is entirely possible for the optimizer to have access to the #gls("fem") solver.
 In this case, the optimizer could obtain important structural information through a #gls("fem") calculation while exploring the unknown territory.
 Since optimization is generally an iterative process, a #gls("fem") solution would be needed for each individual function evaluation.
+However, within a single iteration step,
+// word significant overused
-However, within a single iteration step, significantly more function evaluations might be required.
+significantly more function evaluations might be required.
 This can be understood particularly easily using an evolutionary algorithm as an example.
 In each individual iteration step, multiple parameter combinations for the design variables are examined.
 For each individual parameter combination, at least one function evaluation would be required.
 Depending on how exactly the objective function is defined, multiple function evaluations might also be required for a single parameter combination.
 The latter would be possible if two #gls("fem") calculations were necessary as an input for the objective function.
 If a function evaluation is cost-efficient in terms of time and hardware, this factor can be neglected.